sateffen/nodgine/docs/api/nodgine api.md

 ## constructor([options]) ##

-The Nodgine is a class, that you have to instanciate.
+The Nodgine is a class, that you have to instantiate.
 The constructor doesn't require any special parameters, so you can simply call:

     const Nodgine = require('nodgine');